gr33ndata/irlib/README.rst

 Information Retrieval Library
 =============================

-Writing this library was part of my Information Retrieval assignment in University of East Anglia.
+Writing this library was part of my Information Retrieval assignment in University of `East Anglia <http://www.uea.ac.uk/study/postgraduate/taught-degree/detail/msc-knowledge-discovery-and-datamining>`.
 It was mainly meant to detect Review Spam (Machine Learning - Classification).
 However, I tried to make the code as generic as possible to be used for other classification problems.
 I also added some other IR functions such as tokenizing, n-grams, stemming and part of speech tagging

 Installation
 -------------